Contrast-Security-OSS/docs/content/admin/teamserver/config/Licensing.md

 In the case where all available protection licenses have been consumed, the option to apply a license will be disabled.
 A license must be removed from a different server in order to go back into the pool for designation elsewhere.

-If applying licenses to multiple servers at a time and there aren't enough available licenses remaining, the option to apply a licenses will be disabled until the user revises their selection.
+If applying licenses to multiple servers at a time and there aren't enough available licenses remaining, the option to apply a license will be disabled until the user revises their selection.

 Tooltips will instruct the user as to the reason the option is disabled in either case.